MESSELMIyahya/NoorJs/docs/doc.md

 function Title(this: Component): FCRendered {
   element("button", this);

-  // run a function when the component gets initialized this.onInit(()=>{
+  // run a function when the component is initialized this.onInit(()=>{
       console.log("component initialized");
   })